 The postcards had sat on Silvia’s table or desk, each in their turn for a time.
 They are dog-eared, with a splat of tea here and there.
 The dents and dings of daily life mar their surface.
 But at the end of the day, Silvia placed them in her tin, with fondness, with memories.
 It was left to me to find this woman, this artist.
 A woman I knew had a song.
 I would need to find Dd.

-Google, that tireless sleuth, easily locates the woman holding the moon, but intruding on her life becomes another matter altogether.
+Google, that tireless sleuth, quickly locates the woman holding the moon, but intruding on her life becomes another matter altogether.
 How would I rationally explain my interest in Silvia, when I couldn’t understand it myself?
-My desire to learn Silvia’s story, felt so forcefully and tangibly within, became strange and suspect when I stood outside, looking in.
+My desire to learn Silvia’s story, felt so forcefully and tangibly within, became strange and suspect when I stood outside it, looking in.
 Through impulse, I asked a friend, if she knew the artist, the creator of whistles, and through the happenstantial links of human connection, the introduction was bridged through a professor and his routine Sunday brunch.
 A few weeks later, I sat on my porch, in the sunlight of an extended Summer, listening to the stories told by Delia Robinson.

 These were the stories that animated Silvia’s photographs.
 They shared her spirit and taught me the depth of her tenacity.
 They told me where to look, and who to speak with next, each voice singing a round of Tuljak.
-Through Delia’s whistles we hear the first notes, the song of Silvia’s life, sung in Estonian chorus.
+Through Delia’s whistles, we hear the first notes, the song of Silvia’s life, sung in Estonian chorus.